 To make transactions even more secure and quick Australia and New Zealand Banking Group have shared that they are going to use voice biometrics for client identification and verification.
 The same approach has been adopted by Citi Bank customers from Thailand, Australia, Singapore, Hong Kong, Malaysia, India, Philippines, Taiwan, and Vietnam.

-Among versatile projects and companies inVeritaSoft worked with, we had a chance to create a dedicated FinTech solution demanding high-level security system.
+Among versatile projects and companies inVeritaSoft worked with, we had a chance to create a dedicated Fintech solution demanding high-level security system.
 The project was certified by a third-party company that evaluates the systems’ security level.
 The foundation of this system is OWASP principles.

 The main things that have been covered include:

-Custom encryption of the key that leverages encryption in the system;
+- Custom encryption of the key that leverages encryption in the system;

-Two-factor authentication using AWS services;
+- Two-factor authentication using AWS services;

-Only one work session is allowed for each user during the same period of time;
+- Only one work session is allowed for each user during the same period of time;

-Attacks coverage via code integration into a database;
+- Attacks coverage via code integration into a database;

-With solid experience in financial and banking solutions, inVeritaSoft is a reliable partner for your next business venture.
+With solid experience in creating solutions for financial services, inVerita is a reliable partner for your next business venture.

-Google Assistant is now a game changer among other tools alike thanks to the ability to understand the context and meaning.
+Google Assistant is now a game-changer among other tools alike thanks to the ability to understand the context and meaning.
 A profound understanding of the questions and requests minimizes the risk of voice payments and develops faster in terms of personalization.

-If you feel like it has been spoken right to you, it’s high time you updated your banking software, we advise you to make a wise pivot and contact inVeritaSoft for a cutting-edge banking solution.
+If you feel like it has been spoken right to you, it’s high time you updated your banking software, we advise you to make a wise pivot and contact inVerita for a cutting-edge voice banking solution.
 Don’t lag behind your competitors, make the leap forward.